 - Deposit the reservation fee* in the University’s account.
 Please make sure that your transfer is identifiable by including your full name and the message «Erasmus», e.g. «John Smith, Erasmus».

 - For National credit transfers: La Caixa 2100 9169 06 2200123568

 - For International credit transfers or deposits: BIC/SWIFT code: CAIXESBBXXX or IBAN code: ES72 2100 9169 0622 0012 3568 (depending on the country from which the deposit is made)

 - Email the invoice to the Erasmus Office firstname.lastname@example.org within the specified period.
-Failing to do so, it will be considered to be a rejection of the offer.
+Failing to do so will be considered a rejection of the offer.

-If the number of applications exceeds the number of rooms available, a waiting list will be made for those applicants who would not have received accommodation.
+If the number of applications exceeds the number of rooms available, a waiting list will be created for those applicants who have not received accommodation.
 In July, additional information and a new provisional accommodation list will be published on this website.

 Caution and Reservation Fees

 The rooms should be in perfect condition at the beginning of the period of residence, and students are responsible for their maintenance.
 A caution fee will be required to ensure that the rooms are kept in good condition.
 This deposit will not be paid if students have sent their reservation fee before the day of entering the hall of residence.